corteva/code-challenge-template/README.md

   - `Starting ingestion of yield data from the txt files in the yld_data folder at 2022-09-12 00:50:07.536960.`
   - `Done processing file: US_corn_grain_yield.txt`
   - `Finished importing data at 2022-09-12 00:50:07.552250.
 Records loaded: 30 Records failed: 0`
-- There is a unique constraint on the CropData model for the year field and the pair of station_id and date are unique for the WeatherData model.
-If an Integrity Error is encountered then that record is not created.
+- There is a unique constraint on the CropData model for the year field, and the pair of station_id and date are unique for the WeatherData model.
+If an Integrity Error is encountered for WeatherData, then that record is not created.
+However, an upsert operation is always performed for CropData.

 ## Data Analysis
-- For every combination of station_id and year, the following statistics can be calculated:
+- For every combination of station_id and year, the following statistics can be calculated from WeatherData:
   - Average maximum temperature (in degrees Celsius)
   - Average minimum temperature (in degrees Celsius)
   - Total accumulated precipitation (in centimeters)
 - Execute the following command to analyze the weather data
   - `python manage.py analyze_weather_data`
-- If there is no data for a station_id and year pair then the statistic is left blank
+- If there is no data for a station_id and year pair then the statistic is left blank.
-- If any related data has been added, updated, or deleted for any station_id and year since statistics were last calculated then the statistic record is updated
+- If any related data has been added, updated, or deleted for any station_id and year pair since statistics were last calculated, then the statistic record will is updated.
 - An analysis job can also be started by:
   - Starting your local server and going to the django admin pages
   - Navigating to the Weather datas page